 - The signature of the landlord, or his or her agent or attorney

 On the 11th day (or 6th if you live in exempt residential housing, or 4th day if you live in employer provided housing) from the day you or someone in your household receives the Notice, if you have not cured (corrected the problem), the landlord can go to court and file a Summons and Complaint.
 If you receive a Summons and Complaint you will be given a court date.
 The court date must be at least seven days and not more than fourteen calendar days after you are served with (receive) the papers.
 During this time you can remain in your rental unit.

-***Important note: although you are legally allowed to remain in your rental unit during this time, if you go to court and lose you can be removed by the sheriff 48 hours after the court order is issued.
+***Important note: although you are legally allowed to remain in your rental unit during this time, if you go to court and lose you can be removed by the sheriff as soon as 10 days after the court order is issued.